 The identification and destination of the complex are still controversial even though it was almost certainly a public building with a rich architecture, transformed at a later date in a private residence.
 According to one hypothesis, it may have hosted some of the rooms of the Stabula quattuor factionum, that is, the headquarters of the famous four four equestrian factions competing in the Circus.

-Special opening of the Casa Romana from 25 February to 26 June 2022 on Saturdays and Sundays only.
+Special opening of the Casa Romana until 31 december 2022 on Saturdays and Sundays only + Thursday, December 8, 2022.

 To find out about all accessibility services, visit the Rome accessible section.